FugueWeb/bitcoind/README.md

 ###Move blocks

 We now will move the blocks from the default location to the secondary drive, and create a static link.
+If you need to generate the `~/.bitcoin` directory, run the command `bitcoind`.

 ```
 sudo cp ~/.bitcoin/blocks /media/data/